This information describes how you can make healthy food and exercise choices.

 - Premenopausal women

-Ask your doctor or clinical dietitian nutritionist if you need to take any vitamin or mineral supplements.
+Ask your healthcare provider or clinical dietitian nutritionist if you need to take any vitamin or mineral supplements.

 Organic foods are grown with little fertilizer and no pesticides.
 Some studies suggest organic foods may have higher amounts of phytochemicals (compounds found in plants that can promote health), but there isn’t currently enough research to know for sure.

 Whether or not you buy organic, it’s best to wash all of your produce well to clean off any pesticides.
 There are certain fruits and vegetables that may have higher amounts of pesticides, including:

 You may want to buy these products organic.

 The amount of hormones you get if you eat beef, mutton, or lamb is very small compared with what your body makes each day.
 If you’re concerned, you can buy hormone-free meat and dairy products, or you can choose a mostly plant-based diet.
 This means eating mostly fruits, vegetables, whole grains, legumes, nuts, and seeds and reducing your meat intake.

 Not always.
 Many healthy diets include animal products.

 However, a vegetarian diet can lower the risk of some diseases, such as heart disease, kidney stones, and gallstones.
 The benefits include a lower intake of saturated fat, cholesterol, and animal protein.
 Vegetarian diets also have more antioxidants, folate, magnesium, potassium, and fiber.
 Try a diet that’s mostly made up of plants.
 Talk with a clinical dietitian nutritionist to make sure that your vegetarian or mostly plant-based diet has all the nutrients you need.

 Even though the fruit and vegetable juice provides water, vitamins, and minerals, it’s often missing the fiber that’s only in whole fruit.
 Also, if you throw out the skin of fruits and vegetables, you won’t be getting some vitamins, minerals, and needed fiber.
 We recommend that you eat whole fruits and vegetables instead, which will provide more fiber.

 Gluten is the name of the protein that’s found in wheat, rye, and barley.